 Cancer patients who receive chemotherapy treatment for their condition must withstand numerous side effects of the drugs, which interfere with work, daily and family life, and quality of life.
 Some side effects, including nausea and vomiting, and chemo-induced...

 Recent research shows that health-care workers are more likely to use complementary and alternative medicine (CAM) than the general public.
 According to the article published in Health Services Research, three out of four doctors, nurses, healthcare technicians and...

-Acupuncture received a nod from the New England Journal of Medicine recently, citing research showing that acupuncture treatment is linked with a decrease in symptoms due to endometriosis.
-This condition can be frustrating to patients and practitioners, because...
+Acupuncture has received attention from major medical journals, such as the New England Journal of Medicine, for research demonstrating that acupuncture treatment is linked with an improvement in symptoms due to endometriosis.
+This condition can be frustrating to ...